 While the cause of such tragic accidents often vary on the circumstances and conditions of the road the day of the accident, there is generally one constant—the need for legal representation.
 More specifically, consulting with a Louisville bus accident attorney will give you the opportunity to ask any questions that may be on your mind, as well as exhaust all legal avenues pertaining to the Louisville bus accident you were involved in.

 If you or a loved one has been involved in a bus accident and are in need for immediate help, contact the personal injury team at Meinhart, Smith & Manning, PLLC for a free case evaluation.
 Our law firm offers free, no obligation case evaluations and will take the necessary time to review the unique circumstances surrounding your bus accident.
-We handle all bus accidents and personal injury lawsuits on a contingency fee basis, meaning you never pay fees unless you win.
+We handle all Louisville bus accident lawsuits on a contingency fee basis, meaning you never pay fees unless you win.

 For those that have been involved in a bus crash, it is important to know that you may be entitled to compensation for damages depending on how you have been affected by the accident.
 Our Louisville bus accident lawyers will review your case for signs of negligence and determine if you have a strong case for a personal injury lawsuit.